ManicodeSecurity/Defending-DevOps/009-Secrets/README.md

 The goal of this lab is to utilize the native Kubernetes Secrets functionality to create and consume Kubernetes secrets within our application.

-### Task 1: Create a Mysql Deployment and Service (the insecure way)

-First, make sure all Istio objects and prior unshorten deployments are deleted:
+### Create the `lab009` Namespace and Use as Default

+We will create a new Namespace for every lab and switch contexts to ensure it is the default when using `kubectl`.
 ```
-kubectl label --overwrite namespace default istio-injection=
+kubectl create ns lab009 && \
+kubectl config set-context $(kubectl config current-context) --namespace lab009 && \
+echo "Default Namespace Switched:" $(kubectl get sa default -o jsonpath='{.metadata.namespace}')
 ```

+### Task 1: Create a Mysql Deployment and Service (the insecure way)

 1. We now must create our Secret using kubectl.
 This will allow our API to communicate with MySQL.
 ```